spilliams/terrascope/notes/hypothetical.md

 You decide to use AWS Organizations to power your infrastructure.
 You also want to keep some bulkheads in place to help contain certain organization- or networking-related elements from application- or product-related elements.
-With this in ind, you set up the following AWS accounts:
+With this in mind, you set up the following AWS accounts:

 1. an Organization account.
 This will be your Consolidated Billing account for the entirety of Acme Inc's engineering department.
 All other accounts will be made inside of this account.
-2. a Security Portal account.
+2. a Security account.
 This is where you'll manage the IAM users for your engineers, managers, third-party vendors, etc.
 3. a Networking account.
-This is where you'll set up a VPN that will connect all the domain accounts' private subnets to each other, so that engineers can do their work without sending database credentials over the Internet.
+This is where you'll set up a VPN and Transit Gateways that will connect all the domain accounts' private subnets to each other, so that engineers can do their work without sending database credentials over the Internet.
-4. a set of Domain accounts: one set per team, and within each set will be a Dev, Stage and Prod account.
+4. a set of Domain accounts: one set per product (not necessarily one per team, but close, hopefully), and within each will be some Environment account(s).

-Since you're just starting out, you set up one set of Domain accounts for your primary engineering team: the Product team.
+Since you're just starting out, you create one set of Domain accounts for your primary engineering team: the Product team.
+You create accounts for Product Dev, Product Stage, and Product Prod.
 This means you now have 6 accounts to manage!
-Organization, Security Portal, Networking, Product Dev, Product Stage, and Product Prod.
+Organization, Security, Networking, Product Dev, Product Stage, and Product Prod.

-Because you also need a sandbox for your own team to develop changes to your infrastructure, you need a second Security Portal, Networking and set of Domain accounts.
-So this is 5 more accounts to manage, and the names "Security Portal" and "Networking" are already taken.
+Because you also need a sandbox for your own team to develop changes to your infrastructure, you need a second Security, Networking and set of Domain accounts.
+So this is 5 more accounts to manage, and the names "Security" and "Networking" are already taken.
 Time to introduce the first core concept of
 terrascope: scope.

 A "scope" here refers to a layer of infrastructure.
-You can define your own set of scopes for your infrastructure, and `terrascope` will pick up on it, but for this hypothetical situation we want to define the following:
+You can define your own set of scopes for your infrastructure, and `terrascope` will pick up on it, but for this hypothetical situation we want to use the following scopes as an example:

 - an `org` (e.g. "Acme Inc") contains an Organization account and several platforms.
-- a `platform` (e.g. "Gold", "Silver", or "Bronze") contains one Security Portal and one Networking account, as well as several domains.
+- a `platform` (e.g. "Gold", "Silver", or "Bronze") contains one Security and one Networking account, as well as several domains.
-- a `domain` (e.g. "Product", or "Red") contains three environments.
+- a `domain` (e.g. "Product") contains three environments.
 - an `environment` (e.g. "Dev", "Stage", or "Prod") contains the AWS accounts for our engineers ("Product Dev" etc), as well as any primary deployment regions within those environments.
+Note that an environment has a _name_ and a _type_.
+This is important later.
+For now consider the example environments to have names equal to their types.
-- a `region` (e.g. "us-west-2") contains regional resources in an environment account.
+- a `region` (e.g. "us-west-2") contains regional resources within an environment account.
+- we won't go this deep in this example, but you could also end up with a `zone` scope for mapping resources in a specific availability-zone.

 The scope types for this hypothetical situation are: `org`, `platform`, `domain`, `environment`, and `region`.